monimoyd/agentic_architecture_mcp_find_largest_prime_number/README.md

 # agentic_architecture_mcp_find_largest_prime_number
-This reposiotry I have used Agentic architecture and leveraging MCP to find largest prime number.
-The Agent has been built using Four Modules: Perception module, Memory Module, Decision, Action.
-MCP tools client and server are used for defining exposing functionalities e.g. Find Prime Numbers given a list, Find largest number from a list and Excluding a number from list.
-The agent also allows user to specify a preference which has been integrated with prompt.
+This reposiotry I have used Agentic architecture and leveraging MCP to find largest prime number for a given list.
+The Agent has been built using Four Modules: Perception module, Memory Module, Decision Module, Action module.
+MCP tools are used for defining exposing functionalities e.g. Find Prime Numbers given a list, Find largest number from a list and Excluding a number from list and all the methods input and output uses pydantic datastructures which are defined in Data models module.
+The agent also allows user to specify a preference which has been integrated with the prompt.
+The prime number agent module acts as the main module and interacts with all the modules to provide the service.

+Various modules are detailed as below:

 ## Perception module

-This module is responsible for extracting structured information from user input using a Large Language Model (LLM) gemini-flash-2.0.
+This module is responsible for extracting structured information from user input using a Large Language Model (LLM) i.e. gemini-2.0-flash.
 It identifies the user's intent, key entities, and suggests a relevant tool hint for the Master Control Program (MCP).
 This structured information is crucial for the AI agent to understand the user's request and determine the appropriate course of action.

 **Key Features:**